Leadership

 Senior Director, Finance and Administration

-Ms. Manning earned her B.B.A. in Accounting from Texas A&M University in 1990 and is a Certified Financial Research Administrator.
+Beth Manning earned her B.B.A. in Accounting from Texas A&M University and is a Certified Research Financial Administrator.
 She began her career in higher education as a post-award research administrator with the Texas A&M Research Foundation and spent several years with the Texas Engineering Experiment Station in contract negotiation and administration.
-Ms. Manning also worked six years for The A&M University System Office of Budgets and Accounting as a senior accountant preparing a variety of state and federal financial reports, overseeing grants administration, and providing system-wide training of fiscal policies and procedures.
+Ms. Manning also worked six years for The Texas A&M University System as senior accountant preparing state and federal financial reports, overseeing grants administration, and providing system-wide training of fiscal policies and reporting procedures.

 headshot of Sarah Spencer